Ciencia-de-Datos-Meteorologia/notes/basic_server_configs/virutalMachine_configs.md

 # Configure a bridged network

+The first step to create a virtual machine is creating a `bridged network`

 To configure a bridged network for both the host (real) machine and the virtual machine, you'll need to follow these steps:

 1. Create a bridge interface on the host machine: